anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the `agent-provided-proximity-registrar-cert` field of the PVR contains a registrar LDevID certificate signed by the same domain owner as the registrar-own LDevID certificate;
-  TODO(RegAgt may change registrar or reg cert may change; allow for multi-registrar installations; many installations same cert) to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.
+  TODO(RegAgt may change registrar or reg cert may change; allow for multi-registrar installations; many installations same cert)
+  //stf: Proposal
+* the `agent-provided-proximity-registrar-cert` field of the PVR contains a registrar LDevID certificate signed by the same domain owner as the registrar LDevID certificate used to sign the RVR (this accommodates domains with multiple registrars) ;
+  to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.
 * the `agent-signed-data` field of the PVR is signed with the private key corresponding to the Registrar-Agent LDevID certificate as known by the registrar (see {{registrar_component}});
   this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header of the `agent-signed-data` field.